The Last Temptation of Christ (novel): Plot

 The novel opens with Jesus in the desert, wrestling with his divine calling and the knowledge of his imminent death.
 Throughout the book, Jesus grapples with his human desires and the temptation to lead a normal life, away from the suffering and sacrifice that he knows awaits him.
-Despite his reservations, Jesus ultimately decides to follow through with his mission, ultimately leading to his arrest, trial, and crucifixion.
+Despite his reservations, Jesus decides to follow through with his mission, ultimately leading to his arrest, trial, and crucifixion.

-However, the climax of the novel takes a different turn as Jesus is shown dying on the cross, only to awaken in a vision of a world where he did not die and instead lived a long, normal life with Mary Magdalene as his wife.
+However, the climax of the novel takes a different turn as Jesus is shown dying on the cross, only to awaken in a vision of a world where he did not die and instead lived a long, normal life with Mary Magdalene as his wife after choosing to abandon his calling.
 In this world, Jesus experiences love, pain, and suffering just as any other human being would.

 As he lives out his life in this alternate world, Jesus begins to question whether or not his divine mission was worth all of the suffering that he went through.
-Eventually, he realizes that his true calling is to sacrifice himself for the sake of humanity and returns to his fate as the son of God.
+Eventually, he realizes that though he would have been content with living as a normal man, his death is rendered meaningless, and his teachings forgotten.
+Accepting that his destiny is to sacrifice himself for the sake of humanity, Jesus willingly returns to his fate as the son of God.

 The novel concludes with Jesus ascending to heaven, leaving behind a legacy of love, sacrifice, and redemption.

 Themes

 Kazantzakis argues in the novel's preface that by facing and conquering all of man's weaknesses, Jesus struggled to do God's will without ever giving in to the temptations of the flesh.
 The novel advances the argument that, had Jesus succumbed to any such temptation, especially the opportunity to save himself from the cross, his life would have held no more significance than that of any other philosopher.

 The critic I. A. Richards has stated that Kazantzakis' novel tries to reclaim the values of early Christianity, such as love, brotherhood, humility, and self-renunciation.
 According to the book's English translator, Peter A. Bien, the psychology in The Last Temptation is based on the idea that every person, Jesus included, is evil by nature as well as good, violent and hateful as well as loving.
 A psychologically sound individual does not ignore or bury the evil within him.
 Instead, he channels it into the service of good.

+Martin Scorsese, director of the 1988 film adaptation, formulated that Kazantzakis didn't doubt the divine nature of Jesus, noting, "The beauty of Kazantzakis' concept is that Jesus has to put up with everything we go through, all the doubts and fears and anger.
+He made me feel like he's sinning—but he's not sinning, he’s just human.
+As well as divine.
+And he has to deal with all this double, triple guilt on the cross."